Bangladesh to scrap marriage certificate 'virgin' rule for women | DW | 27.08.2019

 "I always told them this wasn't in my hands.
 I guess I won't be asked that question anymore," he added.

-The term virgin had been used in official documents since marriage certificates were introduced in Bangladesh in the 1960s.
+The term virgin had been used in marriage certificates since 1961, when Bangladesh was still part of Pakistan.
 Siddiqua and others argued in court that the term breaches the privacy of the woman getting married.

 The court is due to publish its full verdict in October, with the changes to the certificates expected to come into force then.